-Rob has helped thousands of people and organisations improve their financial confidence through delivering Davidson Institute short courses and webinars.
+Rob has helped thousands of people and organisations improve their financial confidence.
 His career started almost 40 years ago working with a mid-tier accounting firm.
 From there he moved into banking and has worked with people and organisations.
 As a CPA grounded in the realities of finance, he brings a unique insight and understanding to the numbers behind our lives.

 Training Manager for Indigenous Communities, Davidson Institute.

 From Melbourne to Perth to the Tiwi Islands, from Launceston to Port Moresby, Lisa has helped many individuals, communities and businesses to build financial confidence for over ten years.
 From developing and delivering face to face workshops, to facilitating webinars and creating educational tools, she is committed to delivering education with impact, flexibility and sensitivity tailored for each audience.
 She is responsible for delivering on Westpac’s Reconciliation Action Plan financial education commitment.
 In 2016 she was runner up in the Westpac Women of Influence Awards recognising her work around Inclusion and Diversity.
 Her story was featured on the Westpac Careers website as an example of people helping people and she is also here to help you.

 Lali Wiratunga believes in encouraging positive financial behaviours to boost people’s financial confidence.
 He also advocates for the role of innovation, creativity and entrepreneurship in helping people and organisations deliver social impact and financial sustainability.
 In 2016, Lali was recognised for creating a positive impact through Pro Bono Australia’s Impact 25.
 Following a career as a corporate lawyer and management consultant in the UK, he's had 14 years experience in roles across financial services in Australia.
 He has served in the community as a Board member of a disability services organisation, and as a member of the Alumni Advisory Board at UNSW Business School.